wawawawawawawa/DemoRenamer/README.md

 ![record](https://i.imgur.com/gkKfBDH.png)

-Every sub-folder will be checked for any .dem file starting by "asrd"
+Choose if you want every sub-folder to be checked for any .dem file starting by "asrd"

 **2) You will be asked the folder to sort the demo into.**